 See our Trip Insurance page for details.

-Full tuition is due by March 1st, unless you’ve arranged a payment plan with us.
-We continue to accept applications after March 1st, accompanied by the full tuition unless you’ve arranged a payment plan with us.
+A $1000 deposit is due with your application to secure your student’s spot.
+You may pay by credit card, debit card, or eCheck.
+Full tuition is due by March 1st unless you’ve pre-arranged a payment plan with us.
+We continue to accept applications after March 1st, which must be accompanied by the full program tuition unless a payment plan is approved.

 Yes.
 You may spread your tuition payments out over several months, as long as full payment is received reasonably before the program start date.
 When you submit your application and deposit payment, you’ll have the option to indicate your interest in a payment plan for the remaining tuition balance.

 For incidentals such as phone cards, several optional meals out, soda, ice cream, candy, and souvenirs, we recommend approximately $100-$125 per week in the form of cash (depending on spending habits).
 Alternatively, some of the merchants in the BVI accept credit/debit cards.
 If you choose to bring a credit card, please inform your financial institution that you will be traveling outside the country to avoid a freeze or other security measures taken on the account.
+Reminder that Apple Pay is not an option as the students will not have access to their phones.

 In addition to personal spending cash, you will need to save a small amount of cash for checked luggage fees that will need to be paid upon departure check-in.
 Please check with your respective airline and plan accordingly.